Are Pimento Berries and Allspice the Same? Yes, Here's the Truth

 Side-by-side comparison of pimento berries and allspice

-Whether you call it allspice or pimento berries, this spice plays well with both sweet and savory dishes.
-Here are some creative ways to incorporate it into your cooking:
+Whether labeled pimento berries or allspice, this spice works beautifully in both sweet and savory dishes.
+Here are creative ways to use it:

 1. In Baking

 Add ground allspice to pumpkin pies, gingerbread cookies, or spice cakes.
-Its warmth enhances the sweetness without overpowering it.
-Try substituting cinnamon with allspice in your next apple crisp recipe for a twist!
+Its warmth enhances sweetness without overpowering.
+Try substituting cinnamon with allspice in apple crisp for a unique twist!

 Spice cake with allspice